 Writing a post weeks after an event can be tricky if you don’t note down salient details.
 To maintain consistency and genuine usefulness, consider creating a pro-forma to cover transport, accommodation, restaurants and sights (what is it, where is it located, what are the departure and arrival times and locations, when does it take place, how much does it cost, how can you book tickets, what tour companies can help and so on).

 This will be a huge help when you come to write up your trip reports on your travel blog.
-We know that diligently scribbling down details doesn’t quite chime with the fun and free-spirited ethos of travel but no-one said travel blogging was easy.
+We know that diligently scribbling down details doesn’t quite chime with the fun and free-spirited ethos of travel but no one said travel blogging was easy.

-9. Invest in good photography
+10. Invest in good photography

 Over the course of the last year, Peter’s penchant for snorkelling, diving, jumping into waterfalls and being generally cavalier has seen the destruction of one digital camera, one GoPro and one iPhone.
 Despite this, we will continue to invest in photography equipment because imagery is so important in doing justice to destinations.
+For a deeper dive, read our travel photography gear guide.

 If you can’t yet afford a good camera or – like me – are a hopeless photographer, consider investing in good stock photography instead.
 Shutterstock has over 247 million royalty-free images and offers monthly packages to suit all budgets.

-We’ve use Shutterstock to sell Peter’s stock photography as well as to source other imagery we may need on the blog.
+We’ve used Shutterstock to sell Peter’s stock photography as well as to source other imagery we may need on the blog.
 The Shutterstock Editor is particularly useful for creating custom web banners and bespoke social media posts.

-10. Write well and read, read, read
+11. Write well and read, read, read

 An accusation often levelled against blogging is that it’s not real writing.

-Choice quote of the day: “Blogging isn’t writing; it’s graffiti with punctuation”.
+“Blogging isn’t writing; it’s graffiti with punctuation”.

 — Kia Abdullah (@KiaAbdullah) November 6, 2011